 "The emphasis in our school is reading, and students have taken a couple of assessments so far to see whether they are at the reading level they are supposed to be at or if they are at least coming close," Richins said.
 "We are tracking their scores to monitor progress, and it looks good so far."

 Holmes said each campus sets a different set of goals, and they are working hard to meet them by the end of the school year.
-He said until then, he is optimistic about the goals his district has set in its centennial year and is looking forward to a celebration finale in the spring.
-"Then it's on to another 100 years," he said.

 In the South Summit School District, faculty and students are also hard at work to meet goals they set at the beginning of the year.
 In August, South Summit High School Principal Steve Camp said the first two weeks of school would be crucial, because whatever is established in the first two weeks guides the year.